nateKlaux/Naviga.Docs/Solicitor Concierge/SolCon_Structure.md

 ### Sync Features

-**ClearCache**: Clearing your cache often resolves errors.
+**ClearCache**: This clears your cache.
 It is important to clear your cache after you have made changes in the SolCon application.
+This ensures everything is up to date.
+Clearing your cache can also resolve errors, and it is recommened to do so if you encounter an issue.

-**Sync**: Syncing the Subscribe database to your SolCon app also resolves errors.
-It is recommended you try these are first steps if you encounter an issue.
+**Sync**: This syncs the Subscribe database to your SolCon app.
+Syncing also resolves errors.
+It is recommended you try syncing and clearing your cache first if you encounter an issue.

 ### Import/Export Features

-Use these buttons to import and export data into SolCon.
-Data must be in JSON format.
+Use these buttons to import and export JSON data into SolCon.
+Imported data must be in JSON format.

 ### User Icon